garimaj2108/Lab-Session-8/README.md

-# Reasons why you should join Santa Clara University
+# Santa Clara University MSIS Program at a Glance

 # Objective